Directed Network Laplacians and Random Graph Models: Motivation

 \section{Motivation}

 Uncovering structure by clustering or reordering nodes is an important and widely studied topic in network science \cite{LuxburgUlrike2007Atos,strang2019linear}.
-The issue is especially challenging if we move from undirected to directed networks, because there is a greater variety of possible structures.
-Moreover, when spectral methods are employed, directed edges lead to asymmetric eigenproblems \cite{CucuringuMihai2019Hmfc, FanuelMichael2017Mefc, MacKayR.S2020Hdia, MALLIAROS201395}.
+The issue is especially challenging if we move from undirected to directed networks, because there is a greater variety of possible structures. \begin{HGL} For example, even a simple motif of three connected nodes has 13 distinct forms \cite[Figure 1(a)]{BGL16}. \end{HGL}Moreover, when spectral methods are employed, directed edges lead to asymmetric eigenproblems \cite{CucuringuMihai2019Hmfc, FanuelMichael2017Mefc, MacKayR.S2020Hdia, MALLIAROS201395}.
 Our objective in this work is to study spectral (Laplacian-based) methods for directed networks that aim to reveal \emph{clustered, directed, hierarchical structure}; that is, groups of nodes that are related because, when visualized appropriately, one group is seen to have links that are directed towards the next group.
 This hierarchy may be periodic or linear, depending on whether there are well-defined start and end groups.
-Figures~\ref{fig:periodic_hierarchy} and \ref{fig:linear_hierarchy} illustrate the two cases.
+Figures~\ref{fig:periodic_hierarchy} and \ref{fig:linear_hierarchy} illustrate the two cases. \begin{HGL}Mapping a network to a linear structure may help us understand the upstreamness and downstreamness of nodes, which is useful, for example, in the study of cascading effects such as social or financial contagion \cite{SJM21}.
+Similarly, periodic hierarchies have been associated with sustainability and risk management issues in commerce \cite{CAK21}, and also with the existence of echo chambers in online social media \cite{Jasny2019}. \end{HGL}

 Of course, on real data these structures may not be so pronounced; hence in addition to visualizing the reordered network, we are interested in quantifying the relative strength of each type of signal.
 Laplacian-based methods are often motivated from the viewpoint of optimizing an objective function.
 This work focuses on two such methods.
 Minimizing \emph{frustration} leads to the \emph{Magnetic Laplacian} which may be used to reveal periodic hierarchy \cite{FanuelMichael2018MEft, FanuelMichael2017Mefc}.
 Minimizing \emph{trophic incoherence} leads to what we call the \emph{Trophic Laplacian}, which may be used to reveal linear hierarchy \cite{MacKayR.S2020Hdia}.
 We will exploit the idea of associating a spectral method with a generative random graph model.
 This in turn allows us to compare the outputs from spectral methods based on the likelihood of the associated random graph.
 This connection was proposed in \cite{HighamDesmondJ2003Uswn} to show that the standard spectral method for undirected networks is equivalent to maximum likelihood optimization assuming a class of range-dependent random graphs (RDRGs) introduced in \cite{GrindrodPeter2002Rrga}.
 The idea was further pursued in \cite{GrindrodPeter2010Pr}, where a likelihood ratio test was developed to determine whether a network with RDRG structure is more linear or periodic.